Close-up of white daisies with yellow centers in a garden.

 I believe healing happens in relationships - with ourselves, with others, and within community.
 As a therapist, I offer a space where you can slow down, reflect, and explore the deeper patterns that shape how you think, feel, and relate.

 I’m a trauma-informed registered Associate Marriage and Family Therapist in Los Angeles, with a Master’s in Clinical Psychology from Antioch University.
 As a clinician I approach care holistically.
-In practice this looks like integrating Narrative, Internal Family Systems (IFS), EMDR, mindfulness, and somatic awareness to support healing on both emotional and physiological levels.
+In practice this looks like integrating different formal modalities and improving somatic awareness to support healing on both emotional and physiological levels.

 Learn more about my services and specialties.